max-hill/virus-project/readme.md

 - In Part 1, we use SplitsTree to obtain an implicit tree for the BHV1 dataset.
 - In Part 2, we use IQ-Tree in combination with data visualization software to obtain an explicit tree for the BHV1 dataset.
-- In Part 3, we will use SnappNet or NetRax to obtain a phylogeny for a subset of six taxa taken from the BHV1 dataset.
+- In Part 3, we will use SnappNet or NetRax to obtain a phylogenetic network for a subset of six taxa taken from the BHV1 dataset.
+- In Part 4, we attempt to use TriLoNet to obtain a phylogenetic network.

 ## Part 0.
 Obtaining the Data